Fube/hw_fp_e-portfolio/content/sprints/sprint2.md

             <img src="/images/sprint2_pull_138_code_comments_example.png">
         </p>
         <p>I followed the correct naming conventions for both branches and PRs, I made my stories on their own branches, and I reviewed other's codes as well as I could and requested changes wherever I felt it was necessary</p>
+        <p>I made a whole bunch of commits.
+My philosophy is "1 change = 1 commit".
+The reason why is simple: easier cherry-pick, reset, readability.
+And since we squash before merging, it won't make a big glob of commits on the master branch</p>
     </div>
 </rubric-section>